Why Your Brain Decides Something Is Beautiful Before You Do

 Processing fluency explains why the Lego set reads as art rather than just a toy.
 Because Starry Night is already familiar, the Lego version goes down easily.
 Your brain recognizes it almost immediately: it's still Starry Night, just rebuilt in bricks.

-Prototype theory, as described by Rosch (1975), explains that we prefer stimuli that closely match our mental ideal of a category.
+Prototype theory, formalized by Rosch (1975), says we prefer stimuli that closely match our mental ideal of a category.
 When you think "dog," you picture a generic medium-sized dog, not a hairless Xoloitzcuintli.
 When you think "starry night painting," you picture Van Gogh.
 The Lego version maps cleanly onto that prototype while offering something novel — and that combination of familiarity and novelty is exactly what arousal dynamics predict will produce peak pleasure.

 Lego's own marketing leans into this.
 They show it hanging on a wall like traditional art.
 They use vocabulary like "adding to your gallery" and "museum quality."
 They include a mini Van Gogh figure holding a tiny paintbrush.
 They're not selling a toy — they're selling an aesthetic experience that their product genuinely delivers.